-Detail Amount Pupil premium funding allocation this academic year £242,055 (expected) Recovery premium funding allocation this academic year £60,996 (expected) Pupil premium funding carried forward from previous years (enter £0 if not applicable) £0 Total budget for this academic year If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year £260, 301 (expected)
+Detail Amount Pupil premium funding allocation this academic year £207,900 Recovery premium funding allocation this academic year £0 Pupil premium (and recovery premium) funding carried forward from previous years (enter £0 if not applicable) £O Recovery premium received in academic year 2021 to 2022 can be carried forward to academic year 2022 to 2023.
+Recovery premium received in academic year 2022 to 2023 cannot be carried forward to 2023 to 2024.
+Total budget for this academic year £207,900 If your school is an academy in a trust that pools this funding, state the amount available to your school this academic year